Wasserwecken/bachelorthesis/readme.md

 - noise is isotropic—that is, its statistical character should be rotationally invariant."[(EMP01)]

-### Noise and fractal brownian motion
+### Noise base functions
-As mentioned early, surfaces appear to have random but still repetitive patterns.
-To mimic these features several noise algorithms have been created.
-The most iconic ones are perlin noise[(P01)] and voronoi nosie[(W01)] as seen in the introduction.
-The paper "A Survey of Procedural Noise Functions" [(LLC01)] gives a good insight about noises and their types.
-But not every noise can be implemented in a fragment shader without buffer.
-Anyway noise can replicate natural features and there are diffrent algorithms for diffrent apereances.
+Base functions of noise are considered as functions which create repetitive unpredictable gradients by interpolating random numbers.
+The paper "A Survey of Procedural Noise Functions" [(LLC01)] gives a good insight about the noises themselves and a categorization of their types.
+The may most known algorithms are perlin noise[(P01)] and voronoi noise (also known as cellular noise)[(W01)].

-![alt][TLNOISE]
+![alt][Figure09]
-> *Several noises; Left to right: 1D, 2D, 3D; Bottom to top: value, perlin, voronoi; Left: pure noise; Right: with fractal brownian motion*
+> *[Figure09] Several noises; Left to right: 1D, 2D, 3D; Bottom to top: value, perlin, voronoi; Left: pure noise; Right: fractal brownian motion based on left sided algorithms*

-While noise algorithms result into unpredictable but still regular patterns, the output tends to lack of details.
-This is the case because noise algorithms will produce random values based on a single frequency.
-With fractal brownian motion details within the noises can be created, by adding multiple frequencies with diffrent weights.
-This can be aplied to any noise algorithm.
+As shown in [Figure09] the visual appearance of noise can be very different.
+This is useful in terms of mimicking different natural patterns, where some algorithms are better suited than other.
+Another consideration of collecting algorithms besides the visual appearance is their application in different dimensions than 2D.
+One dimensional noises are quite useful when it comes to created color gradients.
+Their result could either be used to mix defined colors, or their results could control a single color channel.
+A good example of controlling color channels was made by Inigo Quilez where he used a single  offsetted and scaled cosines function for each channel [IQ04].

 ## Shapes
 While surfaces often have natural unpredictable patterns, there are also geometric patterns in nature, like stone weaving, leafs or pebbles.
 Especially man-made surfaces like walls, floors or windows showing gemetric shapes.